JohnTerragnoli/ECE383_Lab03/README.md

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab03/master/Pictures/Complete%20Schematic.JPG "lab03 schematic")

 Most notably, the finite state machine was removed and was to be replaced by the microblaze.
 Also, the button logic was going to be written in the c code instead of VHDL.
 Additionally, the way the information was stored and triggered also needed to be changed to incorporate a circular que, although this is not evident from the schematic.

+The design process along with everything I learned can be seen below:

+#Process
+1. **Copying lab2 files into microblaze**  This would seem like an easy task, however, a lot of issues presented themselves.
+Fortunately I learned a lot from this.